comharris/readme/docs/how_i_think.md

 ### 5. BCC me off email threads when you're taking over

 If you're taking over on an item, please BCC on the thread as you take it so I know it's handled, or DM me.
-I need something in writing.
-If you only share verbally, I need to send you an email or DM to confirm, so it's triple the work.
+I need something in writing so I have a "stub" to use for tracking and asking questions.
+If you only share verbally, I need to send you an email or DM to confirm, which is extra work for everyone.

 ## D) Systems I use